-The Veterans of Foreign Wars (VFW) is an organization committed to advocating for the betterment of all veterans.
-This nonprofit veteran service organization includes eligible veterans of active, guard, and reserve components.
+The Veterans of Foreign Wars (VFW) is an organization that advocates on behalf of all veterans of overseas conflicts.
+This nonprofit veteran service organization includes eligible veterans of active, Guard, and Reserve forces.

-After the Spanish American War ended in 1898 and the Philippine Insurrection (1899-1902), many veterans arrived back home, wounded and sick.
+After the Spanish-American War ended in 1898 and the Philippine Insurrection (1899-1902), many veterans arrived back home, wounded and sick.
 There was no medical care or veteran pensions available for them.
 Some of these veterans banded together to form the early precursor of the organization that would later become the VFW.
-After chapters formed in Colorado, Ohio, and Pennsylvania, the movement gained momentum.
+Chapters were formed in Ohio, Colorado and Pennsylvania and the movement gained traction.
 Currently, there are more than 1.5 million members in the VFW and its auxiliary organizations.

 How Does the VFW Support Our Military Community?

-VFW’s voice was instrumental in the early establishment of the Veterans Administration (VA) and helped with the development of the national cemetery system.
-VFW’s advocacy efforts have helped fight for Vietnam veterans exposed to Agent Orange and for veterans diagnosed with Gulf War Syndrome.
+VFW was also instrumental in the establishment of Veterans Administration (now the Department of Veterans Affairs) and helped develop the national cemetery system.
+VFW’s advocacy efforts fought for Vietnam veterans exposed to Agent Orange and for veterans diagnosed with Gulf War Syndrome.

 Does VFW Help with Veterans Benefits Claims?

-The VFW is the largest organization of combat veterans, so they completely understand and are well versed in the nuanced process of filing for separation and benefits claims.
-The process can be frustrating, so the VFW established the National Veterans Service (NVS) to help all veterans, servicemembers, and families navigate the steps.
+The VFW is the largest organization of combat veterans, so they are well-versed in the nuanced process of filing for separation and benefits claims.
+The process can be frustrating, so the VFW established the National Veterans Service (NVS) to help all veterans, service members, and families navigate the steps.

-NVS is a nationwide network of VA accredited service officers and pre-discharge representatives who are all experts in dealing with the VA.
+NVS is a nationwide network of VA accredited service officers and pre-discharge representatives who are all experts in dealing with the Department of Veterans Affairs.
 These individuals can help combat veterans get the care they need.
 VA reports show that veterans represented by the VFW have received more than $9 billion in earned benefits, with $1.4 billion in 2019 alone.

 Understanding VA benefits and what to expect after filing a claim is just part of the process.
-The VFW will work with you every step to ensure once you’re ready to file a claim, you’ll have all of the resources you need.
+The VFW will work with you every step of the way to ensure once you’re ready to file a claim, you’ll have all of the resources you need.

 Before transitioning from the military, the VFW recommends exploring pre-discharge options.
-The VFW pre-discharge program was established in 2001 to ensure separating and retiring active duty military personnel get the services they need.
+The VFW pre-discharge program was established in 2001 to ensure separating and retiring active-duty military personnel get the services they need.
 Pre-discharge offices are located at or near major military installations across the country.
-If you’re within 180 days from discharge, it’s important to start the process now.
+If you’re within 180 days from discharge, it is important to start the process now.
 Find out what you need to bring and what to expect at your first meeting.

 In addition to assisting veterans with benefits and claim information, the VFW offers financial grants, student veteran support, and a mental health wellness resource aimed at dismantling the stigma associated with PTSD.